FAQ | שאלות נפוצות

 PRACTICUM.
 After taking the course, a person would ideally follow up for deeper knowledge, experience in specific situations, and supervision in applying the principles to the classroom.
 Also, if you wish to receive the course accreditation certificate, you do need to complete 48 hours of supervision in classroom and materials preparation and use.

 GUIDED MENTORING.
-To help you bring your theoretical knowledge into reality, HOW offers on-site or remote mentor/coaches for guidance in identifying the actual learner levels of your students, in building proficiency-based study units, and in matching up language, cultural, and functional objectives with teacher preferences and school expectations.
+To help you bring your theoretical knowledge into reality, HOW strongly recommends mentor/coaches for guidance in identifying the actual learner levels of your students, in building proficiency-based study units, and in matching up language, cultural, and functional objectives with teacher preferences and school expectations.